DEFRA/defra-ruby-mocks/README.md

 This allows us to test how the application handles both successful and unsucessful Worldpay payments.

+##### Stuck payments

+The engine has the ability to also mock Worldpay not redirecting back to the service.
+This is the equivalent of a registration getting 'stuck at Worldpay'.
+To have the mock not respond just ensure the registration's company name includes the word `stuck` (case doesn't matter).

+If it does the engine will not redirect back to the service, but instead render a 'You're stuck!' page.

+This allows us to test how the application handles Worldpay not returning after we redirect a user to them.

 #### Refunds

 Requesting a refund from Worldpay is a single step process.